THE ULTIMATE GUIDE TO BUILDING A BUSINESS CASE FOR DELIVERY EXPERIENCE SOFTWARE

 Data is based on Sorted client success metrics, and WISMO/WISMR customer contact reduction is just one area where you can measure savings.

-Number of contact per year
+Number of contacts per year

 Cost of contacts (£)

-Savings with REACT
+Savings with Sorted

 Minutes saved per year